 "Why are we even doing this?"
 A grumpy Ichigo questioned, as he yawned shamelessly into his arm.

-"Because" she began as she seated herself on one of the tables next to the window, "Orihime told me this place makes delicious pancakes and I wanted to try some for myself."
+"Because" she began as she seated herself on one of the tables next to the window, "Orihime told me that this place makes delicious pancakes and I wanted to try some for myself."

 Ichigo scoffed.
 "Well then go ahead, try some for yourself.
 I don't see why you had to drag me and my wallet into this."